Planet

 June-August 2024: data analysis and evaluation

-September-December 2024: Freeths net zero transition plan announced and rolled out
+September-December 2024: Freeths' net zero targets set and working forwards Freeths' net zero transition plan announcement and roll out

 We were extremely proud to become a certified B Corp in 2024, the largest UK law firm to achieve accreditation.